 1. Whiten Teeth

 Wine, smoking, tea, and coffee are usually the main culprits behind the yellowing of teeth.
 Teeth whitening treatments can be expensive.
-Using lemon and salt, common ingredients found in your kitchen, can help
+Using lemon and salt, common ingredients found in your kitchen, can help you get rid of the stains and give you a flashing smile.

 Lemon is a natural bleaching agent and can help to whiten teeth and remove the stains on your teeth.